Here’s what you need to know:

 According to the CDC, people who have previously tested positive for COVID-19 and completed their isolation do not need to isolate or be tested again for up to three months as long as they do not develop symptoms again.
 People who develop symptoms again within three months of a COVID-19 diagnosis should consult a health care provider.
 Continue to monitor your health daily for symptoms.
 Stay home anytime you do not feel well.

 The university works in coordination with the Knox County Health Department to perform contact tracing.
-Anyone who submits a self-isolation form will be contacted by the university contact tracing staff — generally within 24 hours, but the response time can vary depending on case loads.
+Anyone who submits a COVID-19 self-isolation form will be contacted by the university contact tracing staff.
+The response time is generally within 24 hours but can vary depending on case loads.

 The contact tracing team’s role is to check on a student or employee’s situation, help connect them to support resources, provide guidance, and help contact others who may need to take precautions.